algorandfoundation/docs/docs/index.md

 title: Algorand Developer Docs

 Sections marked with 🔷 indicate a feature that is currently available on BetaNet only.
-Visit the [BetaNet What's New section](./reference/algorand-networks/betanet.md#whats-new) for more information.

 ## Application Developers